FAK1776/mygeargarage2/README.md

 3. Create a Firebase project and configure your environment variables:
    - Copy `.env.example` to `.env` in the root directory
-   - Add your Firebase configuration:
+   - Add your Firebase and Google Cloud configuration:
 ```env
 VITE_FIREBASE_API_KEY=your_api_key
 VITE_FIREBASE_AUTH_DOMAIN=your_auth_domain